Ofir-T/ArduinoMacroKeyboard/ArduinoMacroKeyboard/Readme.md

 ## App notes
 - The attached executable is only compiled for Windows 10, but the source is available for you to compile on your own system.
-- The exectutables with multidevice in the name will allow you to choose between arduino COM devices.
-I haven't tested it with more than one device yet.
 - Application GUI was only tested on my laptop wih 1920x1080 resolution, so weridness might happen on other resolutions/aspect ratios.